Study Abroad FAQs

 Frequently Asked Questions

 All Salem State students are encouraged to study abroad!
-No matter what your major is or your career goals are, every student can benefit from a study abroad experience.
+No matter your major or your career goals, every student can benefit from a study abroad experience.
+Whether it’s a one-week travel course, a short summer program, or a full semester abroad, we can make it work with any major.

-Please note that each individual program will have its own eligibility requirements that may be different than the Salem State requirements.
+*Please note that each individual program will have its own eligibility requirements that may be different from the Salem State requirements.

 Almost anywhere!
 We work with study abroad providers who offer programs in almost any region of the world.